If you believe that Seoul is the only city of interest in South Korea, you are yet left to discover Busan.

 Being a seaside town, Busan features a number of beaches, seaports, and hot springs.

-Visit Dongbaekseom beach and HAEUNDAE BEACH, the two most popular beaches in Busan.
+Visit Dongbaekseom Island and HAEUNDAE BEACH, the two most popular beaches in Busan.

 Busan Cinema Centre, the official venue of the Busan International Film Festival and Centum City are prominent tourist attractions there.

 Located at the foot of a mountain, Gamcheon Culture Village is definitely iconic of Busan.

 More tours attractions include Oryukdo Skywalk, Busan Sea Life aquarium, Yacht Tour and Trick Eye Museum!

 Busan, the second largest city in Korea, is famous for tourist attractions and shopping districts.
 Giant department stores; such as Shinsegae Centum City, the largest department store in the world and numerous shopping streets offer a wide selection of merchandise, drawing local and international visitors year-round.
 Busan is home to the Jagalchi Market, famous for its astounding variety of fresh seafood sold at extremely reasonable prices.

 Gukje Market, the largest traditional market in Busan, is a place immersed in history and bursting with the old-fashioned marketplace spirit.

 Centum City, the largest shopping mall in the world, is a new urban development project in Busan.
 It has become Korea's most sought after shopping destination and a major symbol of trendy and upmarket fashion.

 There are many local specialty restaurants and places where you can try the most authentic food of Korea.
 The variety of food you can relish when in Busan is truly amazing!